Mutations in Chromosome Number (AQA AS Biology): Revision Note

 These gametes will have a different number of chromosomes compared to the normal haploid number

-If the abnormal gametes take part in fertilization, then a chromosome mutation occurs as the diploid cell will have the incorrect number of chromosomes
+If the abnormal gametes take part in fertilisation, then a chromosome mutation occurs, as the resulting diploid cell will have the incorrect number of chromosomes

-An example of chromosome mutation is Down’s syndrome: Individuals with this syndrome have a total of 47 chromosomes in their genome as they have three copies of chromosome 21
+Individuals with this syndrome have a total of 47 chromosomes (instead of 46) in their genome, as they have three copies of chromosome 21

 You've read 0 of your 5 free revision notes this week